University of Johannesburg, 1973, MA Art History

 Western Cape Province

-GOAL: To express in images my experience of the relationship between people; the relationship between man and nature.
+GOAL: To express in images my experience of the relationship between people as well as between human and environment.

-Currently Freelance Arts writer and critic for local media in South Africa.
+Freelance Arts writer and art critic for local media in South Africa.

 Prior to that museum professional officer at the Johannesburg Art Gallery.